diegosantoni/traackr/README.md

 microk8s helm3 repo add traefik https://helm.traefik.io/traefik
 microk8s helm3 repo update
+microk8s kubectl create namespace traefik
+# In the next command you have to choose one IP from the range specified before.
-microk8s kubectl create namespace traefik microk8s helm3 install traefik traefik/traefik -n traefik
+microk8s helm3 install traefik traefik/traefik -n traefik --set service.spec.loadBalancerIP=192.168.100.30

-9- Install server using HELM
+8- Install server using HELM

-microk8s helm3 install web-traackr ./traackrweb
+microk8s helm3 install web-traackr ./helm/traackrweb

-* This chart was previously created with the command:
+# This chart was previously created with the command:

 microk8s helm3 create .helm/traackrweb

-After that we have to move all the ".yaml" files to the "templates" subfolder.
+# After that we have to move all the ".yaml" files to the "templates" subfolder.